gamkedo-la/solo-practice-sandbox-js_only/Simon_Donohoe/spaceInvaders/README.md

-Building a basic spaceinvaders game with some pixelart.
+Building a basic space battle game with some pixelart.